nik-ez/snowiq-docs/soc-user-management.md

 <section id="Deactivating-and-Reactivating-Users" markdown="1">
 ## Deactivating and Reactivating Users

 An Admin user can Deactivate users when they are no longer needed in the system or no longer needed to fulfill duties.
-This would remove the user from being displayed in selection lists throughout the application (e.g. task assignment).
-To deactivate the user, locate the user and click on the 'Deactivate' button (shown below) and follow with a 'Yes' to the next prompt.
-The user has now been deactivated, and the button now says 'Reactivate' for that user.
-To reactivate is the same process: Click on 'Reactivate', and the user is live in the system again.
+This removes the user from being displayed in selection lists throughout the application (e.g. task assignment).
+To deactivate the user, locate the user and click on the 'Deactivate' button (shown below) and click 'Yes' to proceed to the next prompt.
+The user will be deactivated, and a 'Reactivate' button will be displayed for the user.
+To reactivate a user, follow the same process: Click on 'Reactivate', and the user will again be activated in the system.

 </section>
 </section>